alanedelman/JuliaNumerics/Constants/Pi.md

 Most of the time,
-it is not worth making a large distinction between the real mathematical constant π  and the 64 bit double precision number pi.
+it is not worth making a large distinction between the real mathematical constant π (which can not  be represented exactly in double precision on a computer) and the 64 bit double precision number pi.
 However, since functions like sine are ill-conditoned at multiples of π, and high school teachers drill into us identities such as sin(π)=0. a certain emotional concern shows up when we see sin(pi) being merely